Gretel & Hansel

 Read the story behind the photo:

 This design incorporates three images from our archives.
 Here, Mary Haney is our Gretel.
 This image of Mary was taken during rehearsals for our 1976 production of The Diary of Anne Frank, by Frances Goodrich and Albert Hackett.
-Directed by Ted Follows.
+Directed by Tim Bond.
 The young man with the umbrella was found in our 1992 archives.
 We where unable to track down his identity but were so taken by the peculiarity of the image that we wanted to see it used in some way.
 For this design, we've added the face of Jacob Leblanc, from an image taken from our 2012 production of The Dollar Woman, directed by Ilkay Silk.

 Thanks to Mary and Jacob for permission to use their images as part of our 50th season, and to the 'mystery man' for helping keep things interesting.